kubeflow/website/content/docs/started/k8s/overview.md

 ## Kubeflow Deployment Configurations

-The following tables list the options for installing Kubeflow on an existing Kubernetes cluster and links to detailed instructions.
+The following table lists the options for installing Kubeflow on an existing Kubernetes cluster and links to detailed instructions.
+These solutions are vendor neutral and are governed by consensus within the Kubeflow community.

-### Community maintained

-This section includes vendor-neutral solutions governed by community consensus.
-Below deployment configs are maintained and supported by the community.

 <div class="table-responsive">
   <table class="table table-bordered">